intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 ---
 ### **4. Use Standalone Forecaster Pipeline**

-Zouwu also provides a set of standalone time series forecaster, which are based on deep learning models (without AutoML support), including
+Chronos also provides a set of standalone time series forecaster, which are based on deep learning models (without AutoML support), including

 * TCNForecaster
 * LSTMForecaster